-Equally, we have used historic performance as a guide to project forward hotel potential performance subject to securing an international operator later this year.
+We have used historic performance as a guide to project forward hotel potential performance subject to securing an international operator later this year 2021.

-2.13.19 ASSUMPTIONS AND COMMENTARY
+2.13.20 ASSUMPTIONS AND COMMENTARY

 The hotel has been assessed as a "going concern" subject to the forecast and inputs provided by the client and any assumptions made by ValuStrat within market benchmarks.
 ValuStrat has made certain assumptions and adjustments based on their experience in valuing typical hotel properties in the Jeddah, KSA taking cognizance of the surrounding developments within which the property will ultimately form part of.
 This was done in an attempt to forecast our interpretation of performance of the hotel over the 10-year explicit cash flow period.

-For the purpose of this valuation we have included the retail (F&B) and the meeting rooms/function halls within the hotel component.
+For the purpose of this valuation, we have included the retail (F&B) and the meeting rooms/function halls within the hotel component.
 In this instance, we have adopted the following rates:

 Components Comments

-Average Daily Rate SAR 615
+Average Daily Rate SAR 500

-Occupancy 44% (yr.1), 63% (yr.
-2-4) to 65% stabilized in year 5.
+Occupancy 30% (yr.1), 55% (yr.
+2), 60% (yr.3) to 65% stabilized in year 4.

-Average Growth Average growth rate of 2.5%
+Inflation 2%

-\We have estimated hotel projections with an occupancy and average room rates of 44% and SAR 615 in the first year respectively and then year on year occupancy increases to 63% (yr.2 to yr.4) & 65% (stabilised in the 5th year) and an increased average room rate of SAR 630, SAR 645, and SAR 655 stabilised year 4.
+We have estimated hotel projections with an occupancy and average room rates of 25% and SAR 500 in the first year respectively and then year on year occupancy increases to 55% (yr.2), 60% (yr.
+3) & 65% (stabilised in the 4th year) and an increased average room rate of SAR 550, SAR 600, and SAR 630 stabilised year 4.